New Mexico marks record year for oil production

 - Humans of Amazon: Meet some of the people behind Seattle’s tech juggernaut

+Daily production is expected to top out around 10.7 million barrels in 2018, which would surpass the highest annual average for crude oil production in the U.S. set in 1970.
+Analysts say that upward trend is likely to continue in 2019.

+New Mexico Oil and Gas Association Executive Director Ryan Flynn said in an interview Monday that the record production is the result of more than $13 billion in investments that the industry began making last year.

-The sustained rebound in oil prices and the investments also have helped New Mexico’s revenues to recover.
+The sustained rebound in oil prices and the investments in exploration also have helped New Mexico give lawmakers and the governor more for spending on government programs.

+“It’s good news for anyone who cares about infrastructure like roads, schools and public safety,” Flynn said.

+Despite the gains, state economists have warned that New Mexico finances are more dependent than ever on the energy industry — and vulnerable to fluctuations in world oil markets.